We’ve spent months exploring this incredible country to bring you our list of the absolute best things to do in Japan! Let’s get into it.

 Osorezan, or Mount Osore, is thought to be the entrance to the underworld, which is why its name means Fear Mountain.

-The temple is really popular, which is why there are overnight lodgings, and the hot springs near the temple are one of the many reasons visitors visit this place.
+The temple is really popular, which is why there are overnight lodgings.
+The hot springs near the temple are one of the many reasons visitors visit this place.
+The volcanic activity underground heats the water in these pools, making the hot springs a real treat!

 The nearby Lake Usori is a really solemn and beautiful spot, although visitors should definitely avoid its poisonous waters.